13 Minimalist Habits For A Calmer Home And Life

 3. Being Present

 My third minimalist habit is the practice of being present.
-One of the most unhealthy things that I’ve seen people do is to focus on the past and dwell in it — not wanting to detach or move on.
-That could also show up as focusing all of your time and attention on the future and completely disregarding the present.
+One of the most unhealthy things that I’ve seen people do is focus on the past and dwell in it—not wanting to detach or move on.
+This could also manifest as focusing all of your time and attention on the future and completely disregarding the present.

 If you want to get more official, practices like meditation are great.
 It’s what works for me!
 Of course, meditation can look different for different people.
-Essentially you want to declutter your mind and take some deep breaths.
-Make sure that you’re taking the time to recenter and find that balance.
+Essentially, you want to declutter your mind and take some deep breaths.
+Make sure that you’re taking the time to find that balance.

 4. Movement